Alterplay/iOS-Code-Conventions/Code Conventions.md

 <h2 id="indentation">Indentation</h2>

 1. Use tabs indentation.
-This will make possible for other developer to setup as big indent as he wants without modifying any code.
+This will make possible for other developers to setup as big indent as he wants without modifying any code.

 1. Each nested block of code should be indented with one tab relatively to its parent.
 For example: